learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 9.16.
-What is an anonymous function?
+## Q. What is an anonymous function?

 An anonymous function is a function without a name.
 Anonymous functions are commonly assigned to a variable name or used as a callback function.